IEEE RAS Young Reviewers Program

 Now, let us assume that the reviewer is an approved SR for the YRP, which runs separately from Paper Plaza.
 In that case, the SR logins to the YRP website, and then our program begins:

-- SR assigns the paper to the JR and mentors him/her throughout the process (by providing guidelines, corrections, etc.),
+- SR mentors the JR throughout the process (by providing guidelines, corrections, etc.)

 To facilitate such a mentor–mentee relationship, YRP